-Under the Minnesota Human Rights Act, education is a protected area, and it is illegal to treat you differently in education because of your, race, color, creed, religion, national origin, sex, marital status, disability, status with regard to public assistance, age or sexual orientation.
+Schools cannot discriminate against you because of your race, color, creed, religion, national origin, sex, marital status, disability, status with regard to public assistance, age, sexual orientation, or gender identity.

 An academy, college, elementary or secondary school, extension courses, kindergarten, nursery school, business school, or professional school cannot refuse to select for admission or provide education to certain individuals, deny the person the full utilization and benefit of an educational institution, refuse to reasonably accommodate an individual with a disability, or exclude, discipline or expel certain individuals.

 - A college will not accept applications from people who are over 50 years old

 - A teacher treats non-English speaking students unfairly because they think the students cannot learn, and they should not be in school anyway.

 - An Asian student is bullied a lot at school because of their race.
 The student tells their teachers and the school principal what is happening.
 The school does nothing about the bullying even though it happens every week.

 - A college takes fewer applications for enrollment from people of color than it does for white people.
 The college does this because it wants most of its students to be white.

 If my child requires an accommodation for a disability, does the school have to provide it?

 The Minnesota Human Rights Act, like the Americans with Disabilities Act, requires schools to provide reasonable accommodations for students with disabilities.
 Another federal law, the Individuals with Disabilities Education Act, requires schools to provide an individualized learning plan for each child with a disability.
 While an accommodation has to be reasonable, it does not necessarily have to be the one the child or parent prefers, as long as it is effective.